Manage approvals and find at-risk work

 How to manage work needing approvals

-- The task assignee should update the “task progress” custom field at each step so it’s clear where they are in the creation process.
+- Update the “task progress” custom field at each step so it’s clear where they are in the creation process.
 (This is also important for search reports below).

-- Once they complete their work for the task, they should update the “approval stage” custom field to “Ready for Review”.
+- Once the task is ready for approval, update the “approval stage” custom field to “Ready for Review”